-Keywords-Image processing, Matching, Surf, Neural Network and SVM.
+Keywords:- Matching, Image processing, Surf, Neural Network and SVM

-1. INTRODUCTION
+I. INTRODUCTION

-CBIR or Content Based Image Retrieval is the retrieval of images based on visual features such as texture, colour and shape.
-Reasons for its development are that in many large image databases and traditional methods of image indexing have proven to be insufficient, laborious and extremely time consumed.
-These old methods of image indexing and ranging from storing an image in the database and associating it with a keyword or number to associating it with a categorized description.
-In CBIR, each image that is stored in the database has its features extracted and compared to the features of the query image.
 At present, the image matching methods can be roughly divided into two classes; one is the image matching based on image matching and feature matching.
-Matching method is directly use the image grey value to determine the space geometry transform between the images, this method can make full use of the information of the image, so it is also known as the matching method based on integral image.
-It has no feature detection steps in the feature matching stage.
-The size of window is fixed and even whole image matching are adopted in estimation.
-So the calculation is simple and also easy to be performed.
+Matching method is directly use the image grey value to determine the space geometry transform between the images, this method can make full use of the information of the image, so it is also known as the matching method based on integral image content; it has no feature detection steps; in the feature matching stage; the fixed size window and even whole image matching are adopted in estimation; so the calculation is simple and also easy to be performed.
 In recent years, very large collections of images and videos have grown rapidly.
-In parallel with this growth, con-tent based retrieval and querying the indexed collections are required to access the information that are visual.
-Two of the main components of the visual information are texture and color.
+In parallel with this growth, con-tent based retrieval and querying the indexed collections are required to access visual information.
+Therefore two of the main components of the visual information are texture and colour.
 The history of the content-based image retrieval can be divided into three phases:

-- The retrieval based on artificial notes. - The retrieval based on vision character of image contents. - The retrieval image is based on image semantic features.
+- 1. The retrieval based on artificial notes. - 2.
+The retrieval based on vision character of image contents. - 3.
+The retrieval based on image semantic features.

 The image retrieval that is based on artificial notes labels images by using text firstly, in fact it has already changed image retrieval into traditional keywords retrieval.
-Problem with the approach is that, it brings heavy workload and it still remains subjectivity and uncertainty.
-Because the image retrieval that is based on artificial notes still remains insufficiency that adapts vision image features has been come up and become the main study.
-The character of this method is image feature extraction impersonally whether the retrieval is good or not depends on the features extraction accuracy.
-So the research based on vision features is becoming the focus in the academic community.
-The feature of vision can be classified by semantic hierarchy into middle level feature and low-level feature.
-Low-level feature includes texture, color and inflexion.
+Problem with the approach is that, it brings heavy workload and on the other hand, it still remains subjectivity and uncertainty.
+Because the image retrieval that is based on artificial notes still remains insufficiency, the farther study that adapts vision image features has been come up and become the main study.
+The character of this method is image feature extraction impersonally; whether the retrieval is good or not depends on the accuracy of the features extraction.
+Therefore the research based on vision features is becoming the focus in the academic community.
+The feature of vision can be classified by semantic hierarchy into middle level feature and low- level feature.
+Low-level feature includes colour, texture and inflexion.
 Middle level involves shape description and object feature.
-Content based Image Retrieval systems try to retrieve images similar to a user-defined specification or pattern.
-Their goal is to support image retrieval based on content properties.
-One of the main advantages of the CBIR approach is the possibility of an automatic retrieval process instead of the traditional keyword-based approach which usually requires very laborious and time-consuming previous annotation of database images.
-CBIR process involves two steps:
+Content based Image Retrieval systems try to retrieve images similar to a userdefined specification or pattern (e.g., shape sketch, image example).
+And their goal is to support image retrieval based on content properties (e.g., shape, colour, texture), usually encoded into feature vectors [4,5,7].
+One of the main advantages of the CBIR approach is the possibility of an automatic retrieval process; instead of the traditional keyword-based approach; which usually requires very laborious and time-consuming previous annotation of database images.